Ever wanted to include a screenshot in your email?

 Windows Key + PrtScn keyboard shortcut

-In Windows 8, you can use the keyboard shortcut Windows Key + PrtScn to directly create a Full Screen screenshot which is saved as a png-file in your
+In Windows 8 and Windows 10, you can use the keyboard shortcut Windows Key + PrtScn to directly create a Full Screen screenshot which is saved as a png-file in your

 On a Surface tablet, you can achieve this by holding the Windows Key on the front of the tablet itself and pressing the Volume Down button on the side of the tablet.
 If you have your keyboard attached, you can also use the Windows button on your keyboard + FN + Space bar.